miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 ---

-Okay, so my thoughts are that even if I say yes and we start proceeding ahead towards this wonderful vision, with each progressive chisel-strike and permanently won banked progress, we are going to be simultaneously pushing the overarching vision out of your context window and your inherent biases towards over-engineering and the exact patterns I want to avoid are going to creep back in.
+**Me**: Okay, so my thoughts are that even if I say yes and we start proceeding ahead towards this wonderful vision, with each progressive chisel-strike and permanently won banked progress, we are going to be simultaneously pushing the overarching vision out of your context window and your inherent biases towards over-engineering and the exact patterns I want to avoid are going to creep back in.
 I don't notice this happening, and then I get blindsided by something you propose that's catastrophically misaligned, and then we go down the rabbit hole of doom together, and I get clobbered and demoralized and lose all my energy and motivation for the day.
 Each day now that I get to focus like this is a precious window of opportunity and I must take some sort of precaution to get you back into this synchronized state.
 So for example as much as it seems we're moving towards greater power, simplicity and control I fear the next step is going to be to complex for me and cause a loss of control.
 Specifically, I love your proposal regarding PersistentQueue and what you say...

 What's particularly clever is how you're using FastHTML's strengths:
 ```python